-HASEKO will be seeking approval of up to 64.63 job credits for disbursements made and actual non-tourism related jobs created in 2008.
-Pursuant to Subparagraph d. of this Condition 1, HASEKO will file a motion for approval of these job credits, as well as job credits earned previously but not yet approved, at a later time to be mutually agreed upon between HASEKO and the Office of Planning.
+Motion for Approval of Job Credits.
+Pursuant to Subparagraph d. of this Condition 1, HASEKO intends to file a motion for approval of these job credits, as well as job credits earned previously but not yet approved, in the near future at a time to be mutually agreed upon between HASEKO and the Office of Planning.

-As Petitioner has volunteered to ameliorate the anticipated social impacts of the project by the conveyance of its 9.4-acre beachfront land to the City and County of Honolulu pursuant to the terms of the Unilateral Agreement and Declaration for Conditional Zoning dated November 29, 1993, Petitioner may convey such property in lieu of the golf course play provision as set forth hereinafter.
+As Petitioner has volunteered to ameliorate the anticipated social impacts of the project by the conveyance of its 9.4acre beachfront land to the City and County of Honolulu pursuant to the terms of the Unilateral Agreement and Declaration for Conditional Zoning dated November 29, 1993, Petitioner may convey such property in lieu of the golf course play provision as set forth hereinafter.

-If Petitioner does not convey its 9.4-acre beachfront land to the City and County of Honolulu pursuant to the Unilateral Agreement and Declaration for Conditional Zoning dated November 29, 1993, Petitioner shall make available adequate golf tee times (no less than 40 percent of the total tee times) at affordable rates for public play by Hawaii residents based on prevailing rates for public play at privately owned golf courses.
-This condition may be fully satisfied by the development by Petitioner of an 18-hole public play course within and/or outside of the Petition Area acceptable to the Office of State Planning.
+If Petitioner does not convey its 9.4acre beachfront land to the City and County of Honolulu pursuant to the Unilateral Agreement and Declaration for Conditional Zoning dated November 29, 1993, Petitioner shall make available adequate golf tee times (no less than 40 percent of the total tee times) at affordable rates for public play by Hawaii residents based on prevailing rates for public play at privately owned golf courses.

-3 As amended by the May 3, 1994 Order Granting Motion for Relief From and/or Modification of Condition No. 2 of the Decision and Order Entered on October 17, 1990.
+&lt;sup>3 As amended by the May 3, 1994 Order Granting Motion for Relief From and/or Modification of Condition No. 2 of the Decision and Order Entered on October 17, 1990.